Gastritis signs, causes, and 5 effective natural remedies

 • Bile reflux means that the bile flows upward (refluxes) from the duodenum into the stomach and even moves back up into the throat.
 Refluxed bile can cause irritation and inflammation.
 (13) Normally, the sphincter keeps acid and other stomach contents from going back up your esophagus from the stomach when it functions properly and closes.
 (14)

 • Autoimmunity is when the body's immune system starts attacking its own cells.
 "Leaky gut" can be a significant contributing factor to autoimmune conditions (15), besides genetic predisposition and environmental factors.
 When there is a leaky gut, then food particles will not completely be digested, and in this form, they can leak into the bloodstream.
-The immune system gets alerted and sees these elements as potential invaders triggering an inflammatory response, which further aggravates an autoimmune disease.
+The immune system gets alerted and sees these elements as potential invaders, triggering an inflammatory response, which further aggravates an autoimmune disease.
 This process can result in autoimmune Gastritis when the immune system attacks the lining of the stomach.
 (16)

 • SIBO (Small Intestinal Bacterial Overgrowth) – meaning an excess bacteria present in the small intestine, causing bloating, diarrhea and/or constipation, and other digestive and non-digestive symptoms.
 The abundance of these bacteria may cause gastric inflammation.
 However, the study suggested that there can be a higher severity of stomach inflammation and increased overgrowth due to low stomach acid production in patients with severe H. pylori-induced gastritis.
 (17)